Manchester, UK

 Do Manchester bands travel for weddings?

 Yes.
-Most Manchester-based wedding bands cover the whole North West — Cheshire, Lancashire, Liverpool, the Peak District, and the Lake District.
+Most Manchester-based wedding bands cover the whole North West.
+Cheshire, Lancashire, Liverpool, the Peak District, and the Lake District.
 Some charge a small travel fee for venues more than an hour away.
 You can discuss travel arrangements directly with the band through GigXchange messaging before booking.

 What if the band cancels?

 Payment is held in Stripe escrow until the gig is completed.
 If the band cancels, your money is returned automatically.
-GigXchange also has an emergency cover system — if a booking falls through, you can quickly find a replacement through the platform.
+An emergency cover system is available on the platform.
+If a gig falls through, available artists can be matched to the open slot quickly.